kateverville/Real-Time-Bus-Tracker/README.md

 ## Roadmap:

-I hope create similar projects for alternate cities and make other future improvements as I become more familar with available APIs and customize the images.
+I hope create similar projects for other cities cities and make other future improvements to this code as I become more familar with available APIs and customize the images.